 Parents wishing to learn more about the National Curriculum and its content should visit: https://www.gov.uk/government/collections/national-curriculum

 Curriculum Information Maps for Parents/ Carers

-If you wish to view the broad curriculum learning for your child for the second half of the Summer term, please click on the relevant year group link below:
+If you wish to view the broad curriculum learning for your child for the second half of the Autumn term, please click on the relevant year group link below: